Skip to main content

 This model complex would be Sunset’s last in Livermore.

-From a June 1974 Fremont Argus ad—arm in arm, bikes by their side, and possibility on the horizon—Shadowbrook invited couples to point, dream, and picture a life where the countryside was the backyard.
+June 1974 Fremont Argus ad—arm in arm, bikes by their side, and possibility on the horizon—Shadowbrook invited couples to point, dream, and picture a life where the countryside was the backyard.

-Where is Shadowbrook in Livermore?
+Where Shadowbrook is located in Livermore

 Annotated aerial map showing the boundaries of the Shadowbrook neighborhood in Livermore.